dpatel39/Optimization-NBA-Fantasy-Team-/README.md

 We collected our data - in-game statistics, player salary, position, etc. - on all NBA players in the 2019-2020 season from Hashtag Basketball and Basketball-Reference.
 Both websites refresh and update their data logs daily (while the season is ongoing), ensuring data accuracy and reliability.

+# Note:
+This project is in progress, will be complete in May 2020